Hack23/cia-compliance-manager/docs/architecture/SECURITY_ARCHITECTURE.md

 ### Current Implementation

-Black Trigram is a frontend-only web application with:
+CIA Compliance Manager is a frontend-only web application with:

 - **🌐 No Authentication System**: Direct browser access without login
 - **💾 No Persistent Data**: All state stored in browser session only
 - **🔄 No Backend Services**: Purely static content delivery
-- **⚠️ No Access Controls**: All game content publicly accessible
+- **⚠️ No Access Controls**: All content publicly accessible

 ### Security Implications